AVEVA/CONNECT-data-services-developer-docs/content/api-reference/identity/identity-claims.md

 <a id="opIdClaims_Get all Identity Provider Claims Header"></a>

-Gets header for all identity provider claims for an identity provider on a tenant.
+Returns the header information for all identity provider claims for an identity provider on a tenant.

 ### Request
 ```text